Run Service

 Description

-z/OS job only: Full path and name of a JSON file that contains advanced restart parameters for Control-M/Restart.
+Optional for z/OS job only: Defines the full path and name of a JSON file that contains advanced restart parameters for Control-M/Restart.

 To rerun a z/OS job, the job must be in one of the following statuses: